 Tintin visits Scotland on his seventh adventure.
 The Black Island is one of the best early Tintin books, as Hergé squeezes a lot of great moments from the still small supporting cast.
 Snowy shows a burgeoning interest in alcohol, while the Thompsons inadvertently enter an aeronautical contest.

-Calculus becomes the focal character for the pair of moon books – his use of an ear trumpet makes him much more serious.
-On Destination Moon, Tintin and friends prepare for a moon journey, while dealing with the rivalry between Syldavia and Borduria.
-The action barely shifts outside the scientific compound, but there’s plenty happening anyway.
+Calculus becomes the focal character for the pair of moon books – his use of an ear trumpet temporarily displaces him from his usual comic role.
+On Destination Moon, Tintin and his friends prepare for a moon journey, while dealing with the rivalry between Syldavia and Borduria.
+The story barely shifts from outside the Syldavian scientific compound, but it’s action-packed regardless.

 The Land of Black Gold started serialisation in 1939, after King Ottokar’s Sceptre, but was interrupted by the Second World War, and wasn’t completed until 1950.
 This explains both the gathering clouds of war and the diminished roles of Calculus and Haddock.
 Despite the muddled origins, it’s a great story with some of the Thompsons’ best hi-jinks.